Gyrohammer/portfolio/docs/mechanical_engineering/3dprinting.md

 # 3D Printing/Additive Manufacturing
 I began 3D printing after I saw a printer on sale.
-I have since modified every part save for the frame.
+I have since modified every part save for the frame, the project is being tracked under my [KGM repo](https://gyrohammer.github.io/KGM/){:target="_blank"}.
 Along my journey I have learned how to model efficiently in Fusion360 as well as design custom PCB's in KiCad.
 This journey has culminated in a fully custom IKEA Lack enclosure that I have designed and assembled myself.
+The model of the enclosure can be seen below in the 3D model viewer.

 <!-- Show pictures of enclosure, PCB, printer etc. -->